[ Resin Coalescers ]

 Oleophilic resin coalescers are used for the removal of free oil from aqueous streams.

-Unidro has a decades-long experience in supplying resin coalescers.
-We have developed a unique design based on the use of two different kinds of oleophilic media (“dual step” coalescer).
+Unidro has a decades-long experience in supplying resin coalescers, and has developed a unique design based on the use of two different kind of oleophilic media (“dual step” coalescer).

-The most common application of this technology is the treatment of possible contaminated condensates in oil refineries.
+The most common application of this technology is the treatment of the potentially contaminated condensates in oil refineries.

-In the resin coalescer the feed water flows up through a sandwich-packed layer of oleophilic resin.
-Due to the oleophilic properties of the filling media, dispersed oil droplets tend to adhere to the resin beads thus forming an oily film all around the bead.
-Once this film grows it is then released by the resin and dragged by the water flow through to a second oleophilic media section where the oil droplets aggregate to form even larger droplets.
+In the resin coalescer, feed water upflows through a sandwich-packed layer of oleophilic resin.
+Due to the oleophilic properties of the filling media, dispersed oil droplets tend to adhere to the resin beads, thus forming an oily film all around the bead.
+Once the film grows, it is released by the resin and dragged by the water flow through a second oleophilic media section, where the oil droplets do aggregate to form even larger drops.

-At the outlet of the second oleophilic section the water is discharged from a conveniently located outlet nozzle.
-The oil rises to the top head of the vessel where it is automatically discharged (normally on time control).
+At the outlet of the second oleophilic section, water is discharged from a conveniently located outlet nozzle

-Deoiling of contaminated condensate is the typical application of the resin coalescer.
-This is normally part of a complete treatment unit that includes a pre-filter which is installed upstream the coalescer and an activated carbon filter which is installed downstream.
+Deoiling of contaminated condensate is the typical application of the resin coalescer, which is normally part of a complete treatment unit that includes a pre-filter (installed upstream the coalescer) and an activated carbon filter (installed downstream the coalescer).

 Starting from an oil content of several tens of milligrams per liter (up to 100), a typical coalescer performance would reduce the oil concentration down to around 1 ppm.
-The downstream carbon filter provides final polishing to the condensate bringing the residual oil content to ppb levels.
-The key added-value of installing the coalescer is the life extension of the activated carbon media which is proportional to the oil content reduction.
+The downstream carbon filter provides final polishing to the condensate, bringing the residual oil content to ppb values.
+The key added-value of installing the coalescer is the large extension of AC media life before exhaustion, which is proportional to the oil content reduction.